bevry-archive/documentation/Schedule.md

 ## Current Schedule (May 2011)

 Legend:
-- ❤ items marked with a heart have passed validation
+- ❤ items marked with a heart passed validation
-- ✖ items marked with a cross have failed validation
+- ✖ items marked with a cross failed validation
 - ✔ items marked with a tick are completed and ready for validation at the end of the month
 - ✈ items marked with an aeroplane are currently underway